Lady-Binary/EasyLoU/README.md

 ## Can I multibox?

 Yes.
-You need to open one instance of EasyLOU, lunch a client, and conect EasyLOU to it.
+You need to open one instance of EasyLOU, lunch a client, and connect EasyLOU to it.
 Then you can open another instance of EasyLOU, lunch another client, and connect EasyLOU to it.
 Rinse, and repeat.